gengo/goship/README.md

 ```

 ### Chat Notifications
-To notify a chat room when the Deploy button is pushed, create a script that can send a message to the room and then add it to the config like so:
+To notify a chat room when the Deploy button is pushed, create a script that takes a message as an argument and sends the message to the room, and then add it to the config like so:

 ```yaml
 notify: ./notify.sh